AbdelatifAitBara/ProjectA/Readme.md

 ### Step 2 :

-The script transfert 2 files from our "LocalPc" to our Haproxy VM, haproxy.cfg to /etc/haproxy/haproxy.cfg this file contains the configuration of our reverse proxy.
+The script transfert 2 files from our "LocalPc" to our Haproxy VM, "haproxy.cfg" to /etc/haproxy/haproxy.cfg this file contains the configuration of our reverse proxy.

-The second file is
+The second file is "haproxy" to /etc/default/haproxy this file is the enable the service.